sebgl/htpc-download-box/README.md

 ## **WIP**

-- Wasn't able to access transmission Web UI
+- Wasn't able to access transmission Web UI using the vpn container

 <br>
 <br>